Catherine of Aragon: Early life

 At an early age, Catherine was considered a suitable wife for Arthur, Prince of Wales, heir apparent to the English throne, due to the English ancestry she inherited from her mother.
 Theoretically, by means of her mother, Catherine had a stronger legitimate claim to the English throne than King Henry VII himself through the first two wives of John of Gaunt, 1st Duke of Lancaster: Blanche of Lancaster and Constance of Castile.
-In contrast, Henry VII was the descendant of Gaunt's third marriage to Katherine Swynford, whose children were born out of wedlock and only legitimised after the death of Constance and the marriage of John to Katherine.
+In contrast, Henry VII was the descendant of Gaunt's third marriage to Katherine Swynford, whose children were born out of wedlock and legitimised only after the death of Constance and the marriage of John to Katherine.
 The children of John and Katherine, while legitimised, were barred from inheriting the English throne, a stricture that was ignored in later generations.
 Because of Henry's descent through illegitimate children barred from succession to the English throne, the Tudor monarchy was not accepted by all European kingdoms.
 At the time, the House of Trastámara was the most prestigious in Europe, due to the rule of the Catholic Monarchs, so the alliance of Catherine and Arthur validated the House of Tudor in the eyes of European royalty and strengthened the Tudor claim to the English throne via Catherine of Aragon's ancestry.
 It would have given a male heir an indisputable claim to the throne.
 The two were married by proxy on 19 May 1499 and corresponded in Latin until Arthur turned fifteen, when it was decided that they were old enough to begin their conjugal life.

-Catherine was accompanied to England by the following ambassadors: the 3rd Count of Cabra; Alonso de Fonseca, Archbishop of Santiago de Compostela; and Antonio de Rojas Manrique, Bishop of Mallorca.
+Catherine was accompanied to England by the following ambassadors: Diego Fernández de Córdoba y Mendoza, 3rd Count of Cabra; Alonso de Fonseca y Acevedo, Archbishop of Santiago de Compostela; and Antonio de Rojas Manrique, Bishop of Mallorca.
+Her Spanish retinue, including Francisco Felipe, was supervised by her duenna, Elvira Manuel.

-She brought a group of her African attendants with her, including one identified as the trumpeter John Blanke.
-They are the first Africans recorded to have arrived in London at the time, and were considered luxury servants.
-They caused a great impression about the princess and the power of her family.
-Her Spanish retinue was supervised by her duenna, Elvira Manuel.

 At first it was thought Catherine's ship would arrive at Gravesend.
 A number of English gentlewomen were appointed to be ready to welcome her on arrival in October 1501.
 They were to escort Catherine in a flotilla of barges on the Thames to the Tower of London.